 Lower Fort Garry is fun for the whole family.
 Kids of all ages will enjoy the feel of pelts in the fur loft...sitting in a teepee and imagining living in one all the time... watching the sparks fly at the blacksmith's shop...chatting with interesting costumed characters.
-They can also learn historic games and crafts (call for programme times).
+On Wednesdays during July and August, children can have fun "signing on" as a Hudson's Bay Company employee and trying out life in the 1800s.
+They can learn historic games and crafts (call for programme times).
 The south grounds of the fort provide lots of safe, open space for family picnics and outdoor games.